nandakishorkoka/Traffic-Signs-Classifier/project_report.md

 0.1 | Pedestrians
 0.06 | Road work

-### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
+##  (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
-####1.
-Discuss the visual output of your trained network's feature maps.
+### 1. Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?

+Refer to cells 49 to 53 in the ipython notebook.
+The cells display the feature maps in each of the different layers.
+A each layer the the feature maps capture two important attributes - the shape of the sign and the text "Stop".
+I notice that a lot of the feature maps are completely blank and therefore leading to incorrect predictions.
+I feels there is scope for improvement observing the feature maps.